The Bankrate promise

-One big benefit of personal loans is the fact that you can use your loan proceeds however you want.
+One big benefit of personal loans is that you can use your loan proceeds for almost any legal purpose, depending on the lender.
 This makes personal loans incredibly diverse and flexible.
-Here are some of the most common applications.

 Investing in yourself

-Small home improvement projects
+Home improvement projects

 While home equity loans and home equity lines of credit (HELOCs) are popular with consumers who want to take on remodeling projects, these home improvement loans require you to put up your home as collateral.
-Many consumers turn to unsecured personal loans instead of home equity products.
+For this reason, many consumers turn to unsecured personal loans instead of home equity products.

 Personal loans also work well for emergencies, such as surprise medical bills, an urgent roof replacement or even funeral expenses.
-Since some personal loans let consumers apply online and receive funding within a few business days, they can provide exceptional peace of mind and financial support when an emergency strikes.
+Because some personal loans let consumers apply online and receive funding within a few business days, they can provide exceptional peace of mind and financial support when an emergency strikes.